-{The loss modulus, G$^{\prime\prime}$, responses are characterised by dissipation peaks at the initiation and termination of each temperature ramp, as seen in the insets of Figs.~\ref{fig:schematicLMallrates} (a,b).
+{The loss modulus, G$^{\prime\prime}$, responses are characterised by dissipation peaks at the initiation and termination of each temperature ramp, as seen in the insets of Figs.~\ref{fig:schematicLMallrates}(a,b).
 Two distinct peaks were observed in experiments performed at temperature ramp rates $>$ 1$^{\circ}$C/min.
-When a slow temperature ramp of 1$^{\circ}$C/min was applied, we recorded a single broad and weak peak between the points of initiation and termination of the temperature ramp.
+When the slowest temperature ramp of 1$^{\circ}$C/min was applied, we recorded a broad and weak peak between the points of initiation and termination of the ramp.
 We also observed that the loss modulus peaks became stronger and sharper at higher ramp rates.

-Clearly, the larger thermal shocks at higher temperature ramp rates, discussed in the context of larger $\frac{d^{2}T}{dt^{2}}$ in Fig. S3 of Supplementary material, resulted in stronger and faster dissipation.
-The peaks observed in the second derivative of temperature signify intervals of rapid acceleration or deceleration, which may correspond to the occurrence of sudden thermal shocks.
-Researchers have used the second derivative analysis method to predict weather forecasts, wherein the extrema in the second derivative of the temperature denote significant and abrupt changes in thermal conditions \cite{hotz2024understanding}.
-Notably, the positions of the peaks in the loss modulus align with the peak positions of $\frac{d^{2}T}{dt^{2}}$.
-The appearance of loss modulus peaks \cite{mason1996yielding, menut2012does}, therefore, can be associated with microgel rearrangement events in response to thermal shocks of varying magnitudes due to the application of different temperature ramp rates.
+The peaks observed in the second derivatives of temperature, $\frac{d^{2}T}{dt^{2}}$ as reported in Figs. S3(b-d) of the supplementary material signifies intervals of rapid acceleration or deceleration and corresponds to the occurrence of sudden thermal shocks.
+Clearly, the larger thermal shocks at higher temperature ramp rates resulted in stronger dissipation and higher $G^{\prime\prime}$ peaks.
+Interestingly, researchers have used such second derivative analyses in weather forecasting, wherein the extrema in the second derivatives of the temperature denote significant and abrupt changes in thermal conditions \cite{hotz2024understanding}.
+For our data, the positions of the peaks in the loss modulus align with the maxima of $\frac{d^{2}T}{dt^{2}}$.
+The appearance of loss modulus peaks \cite{mason1996yielding, menut2012does}, therefore, can be associated with microgel rearrangement events in response to thermal shocks of varying magnitudes due to the application of temperature ramps.
 Rapid changes in temperature during faster heating ramps resulted in the accelerated expulsion of water from the initially jammed microgel particles.
-The free volume thus created due to the application of the temperature ramp facilitated greater energy dissipation \textit{via} enhanced rearrangements.
+The rapid creation of free volume at faster temperature ramp rates facilitated greater energy dissipation \textit{via} enhanced rearrangements.
 At slower ramp rates, the particles had more time to relax, which resulted in slower energy dissipation and shorter and weaker peaks in the loss modulus response.
-Since rearrangements are much more difficult during the cooling ramp due to microgel swelling and subsequent jamming, cooling peaks are consistently lower, as seen in Fig.~\ref{fig:schematicLMallrates} (b).
+Since rearrangements are much more difficult during the cooling ramp due to microgel swelling and subsequent jamming, cooling peaks are consistently lower, as seen in Fig.~\ref{fig:schematicLMallrates}(b).